malavika25boe10137-wq/digital-literacy-project/task-4-email-etiquette/README.md

 Dear Internship Coordinator,

-I am a first-year Bioengineering student at VIT Bhopal University with a strong interest in Molecular Biology.
+I am a first year Bioengineering student at VIT Bhopal University with a strong interest in Molecular Biology.

 I have been following Computational Biology and Molecular Simulation Lab's work in Analyzing Protein-Ligand Interactions in Synthetic Biological Systems, and I am eager to apply my growing skills in Python